ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

 This is more efficient and better-written than the previous version.

-### Nested if-else’s
+### Nested if-else's

 We can write an entire if-else construct within the if block or the else block.
-This is called ‘**nesting of if’s**’.
+This is called '**nesting of if's**'.
 This can be seen in the following piece of code, in which we do a brief variation of the program we have created before.

 ```c
 #include <stdio.h>